jeffwhunter/reinfocus/README.md

     <em>
         A <a href="https://en.wikipedia.org/wiki/Proximal_policy_optimization">PPO</a>
         trained agent acting in DiscreteSteps-v0.
-The checkerboard target is placed at a random distance; the agent has to decide which position the rendering should focus on.
+The checkerboard target is placed at a random distance from the camera; the agent has to decide which position the camera should focus on.
 The agent's input is the focus position, the resuling
         <a href="https://pyimagesearch.com/2015/09/07/blur-detection-with-opencv/">focus
         value</a>, and the change in both of those since the last time step.
 These focus positions and values are graphed in blue, and the target in orange.